 - Broward College offers the most affordable higher education cost in South Florida.

 - Thirty-seven percent of Broward College’s student body was born outside of the United States.
-As of 2013, Broward College boasts a student body representing more than 175 countries.
+Broward College boasts a student body representing more than 175 countries.

 - Broward College was awarded the largest grant in its history — $24.5 million — to lead a consortium including 12 other schools in developing and training future supply chain managers.